duopeng/protoSpaceJAM-readthedocs/docs/source/usage.rst

 #.
 Launch protospaceX in step :guilabel:`Launch`

 #.
-View and download results
+View and download results in the last step :guilabel:`Results`

 Create a submission list
 ------------------------
 There are two ways to create a submission list:

 * :guilabel:`Build your Job` All parameters and the range of choices are shown.

 * :guilabel:`Upload csv` Efficiently upload a larger submission list.

 Build your Job
 ~~~~~~~~~~~~~~